clayne/hacktical-c/README.md

 make
 ```

+## Donations
+If you would like to help make this book happen, all contributions are welcome.
+The repository is set up for sponsoring via GitHub and I have launched a [gofundme campaign](https://gofund.me/46f9b954).

 ## Chapters
 The structure of this book is designed to form a natural progression, where later chapters build upon concepts that have already been introduced.